RTOS-Team-2/htcs/python/README.md

 ## Known issues

-OpenCV's GUI (ismhow) fails to work on some linux distributions using Qt.
+OpenCV's GUI (imshow) fails to work on some linux distributions using Qt.

+Workaround:
+Do not use virtual environment, install OpenCV on your machine from apt:
+`sudo apt-get install libopencv-dev`

 ## TODO